exponential-idle-guides/exponential-idle-guides/src/view/guides/1-ee2k.md

 ##### Minigames

 These can be unlocked once b>=1.
 Highest priority is doing 15-puzzle and saving up for the arrow puzzle.
-You an buy variables and perm levels while you wait.
+You can buy variables and perm levels while you wait.
 Doing one game of expert arrow or a few of hard arrow makes up all the stars and more spent on arrow puzzle because of the achievements.
 I would highly highly suggest focusing and learning hard arrow puzzle if you plan on playing minigames for stars as it is far and above the best stars/time.